 Digital Real-Time Co-simulation of Kundur Two Area Power System

-keywords CO-SIMULATION TECHNIQUES, DISTRIBUTED SYSTEM, DISTRIBUTED SYSTEMS, SIMULATION, SMART CITITES, SMART GRID, SMART GRIDS
+Parole chiave CO-SIMULATION TECHNIQUES, HARDWARE IN THE LOOP, ICT, SMART CITY, SIMULATION, SMART CITIES, SMART GRID, SMART GRIDS

 The main difficulty for commercial DRTS is the significant computational resources required for the solution of detailed EMT models, thereby limiting the size of the AC system that can be accurately simulated.
 To cope with that limitation, a growing effort of the power system research community is concentrating on combining two or more DRTS exploiting novel methodologies, communication protocols, and standards, such as co-simulation techniques.
 In power system research, such techniques allow splitting the power system under analysis into sub-networks, each one executed on a DRTS, exploiting high-bandwidth communication channels (e.g., fiber optic links) to exchange interface voltages and currents between each other.
 However, such interconnections could lead to numerical instability and accuracy issues due to communication latency among DRTS.

 In this dissertation project, a novel digital real-time co-simulation technique will be applied to allow the point-to-point interconnection of two DRTS (i.e., OPAL-RT and RTDS).
 The power system scenario will be split by implementing an adapter based on the Distributed Parameter Line model that permits to

 eliminate the effect of the communication latency experienced by the co-simulation setup.
 The validation of the co-simulation technique will be accomplished by implementing and validating the Kundur Two Area System scenario to demonstrate that, also in this challenging task, the co-simulation results replicate standalone results with extreme accuracy.

 1. Analysis of power system stabilizer and control theory of synchronous generator